CROSSGATES GREYHOUND STADIUM SUMMARY

 EVIDENCE LEFT TODAY——————-Nothing known of.

 Crossgates greyhound track was another track that encircled a football pitch.
 It was located at Humbug Park a Scottish junior football ground located in an ex mining village three miles east of Dunfermline.
 The football ground had developed on the site of Cuttlehill Colliery, half a mile south of Crossgates town centre just off the B981.
 Efforts were made during 1936 to bring in greyhound racing to Humbug Park but it was three years later before the project got under way.
-The first meeting took place around springtime 1939, with six greyhounds competing over 275 yards, chasing a lure that was hand operated around a two bend course.
+The first meeting took place on the 17th of June 1939, with six greyhounds competing over 275 yards, chasing a lure that was hand operated around a two bend course.
 A new distance of 450 yards was introduced once a more permanent hare system had been installed.
 No dates are available at the moment when Greyhound Racing ceased, but certainly continued throughout the 1950’s and possibly early 1960’s.
 In 1968 Humbug Park went under a total transformation after the football pitch was turned 90 degrees, which removed all visions of the track ever being there.
 Humbug Park still exists today, still hosting matches for Crossgates Primrose Football Club, yet any possible evidence of Greyhound Racing ever having been run there remains very unlikely.

 A programme, photograph or even memorabilia for this track is required for this page, if you can help please contact me.